-As an educator in the Boston Public Schools for over twenty years I know what is working well and what needs to be addressed.
+As an educator in the Boston Public Schools for more than twenty years, I know what is working well and what needs to be addressed.
 I will make it a priority that all families have access to a high quality public school in every neighborhood.
-I will advocate for a re-commitment to a comprehensive vocational high school and I will focus on providing more inclusive options for our special needs students.
-I will see that we provide trauma training for our school nurses, guidance counselors and social workers to properly address the social and emotional needs of so many of our students and streamline the after-school programs so that all students and families have affordable and enriching after-school opportunities.
+I will advocate for a re-commitment to a comprehensive vocational high school, and I will focus on providing more inclusive options for our special needs students.
+I will see that we provide trauma training for our teachers and school staff to properly address the social and emotional needs of so many of our students, and streamline the after-school programs so that all students and families have affordable and enriching after-school opportunities.

-I will address the Opioid Epidemic head on by providing recovery services and addressing the mental health needs of so many of those struggling with addiction.
+I will address the Opioid Epidemic head on by increasing access to recovery services, and addressing the mental health needs of so many of those struggling with addiction.
 I fully support the rebuilding of the Long Island Bridge and creating a comprehensive recovery campus on the island.
-Until that can happen I will advocate for more beds at detox centers and halfway houses so that no one who is ready for recovery is turned away.
-I will support prevention through education and programming at Boston Public Schools and Community Centers throughout the city.
-I will be out there everyday advocating for those struggling and supporting their families.
+Until that can happen I will advocate for ending the clustering of treatment services in one small area of Boston, which has put tremendous and unfair pressure on neighborhoods in the South End, Roxbury, and South Boston/Dorchester.
+I will be out there every day advocating for those struggling, and supporting their families.

-It is becoming increasingly unaffordable to live in the city and we are losing so many great families who can no longer afford to stay.
-I will address this by the expansion of middle-income affordable housing lotteries and better oversight of development so that new affordable housing units are built with more meaningful input from existing residents.
+I will work to expand the middle-income affordable housing lotteries and support better oversight of development so that new affordable housing units are built with more meaningful input from existing residents.
 I will promote city-backed loans and grants so resident small businesses and home owners can thrive in our neighborhoods.

-There is a transportation crisis in our city and we have to address it.
-Traffic, unreliable train service, parking and unsafe bike paths all make commuting around the city extremely difficult.
-One solution to easing traffic is making the MBTA more reliable and that will be a priority of mine.
-I will work to create a City Council seat on the MBTA oversight panel so that Bostonians who depend on reliable public transportation into, around, and out of the City are represented as the T is reorganized and reformed.
+There is a transportation crisis in our City and we have to address it.
+Traffic, unreliable train service, parking and unsafe bike paths all make commuting around the city extremely difficult. making the MBTA more reliable in order to relieve traffic congestions will be a priority of mine.
+I will work to create a City Council seat on the MBTA oversight panel so that everyone who depends on reliable public transportation into, around, and out of the City are represented as the T is reorganized and reformed.
 I will support a new Red Line station on the Braintree line at Morrissey Blvd.